FOREX-Euro dips after surge post-ECB

 The dollar index, having fallen sharply on the euro’s broad strength, recovered around half a percent from a one-month low of 95.939 hit in U.S. trading.

 The focus will now shift to a March 14-15 Bank of Japan policy meeting.
-The BOJ is widely expected to stand pat on monetary policy after adopting negative rates in January, but some speculate it could lower rates further.
+The BOJ is widely expected to stand pat on monetary policy after adopting negative rates in January, but some speculate the central bank could lower rates further.

 “I don’t think the BOJ will ease next week.
 That said, the ECB’s easing was a full spectrum one, and the market will approach the BOJ meeting thinking anything could be possible,” said Koji Fukaya, president of FPG Securities in Tokyo.